Carrier Global Q2 2021 Earnings Call Transcript

 David Gitlin

-Chairman and Chief Executive Officer at Carrier Global
+Chairman and CEO at Carrier

-Sustainability, there's going to be funding in there for things like sustainability for airports, that's exactly in our wheelhouse and then intelligence and our ability to use our Abound system for both healthy and sustainable solutions in things like the schools and in airports, in infrastructure, I think, will be a really good opportunity.
-So we're encouraged by the infrastructure and the overall stimulus bills.
+I think with this new infrastructure bill, of course, we'll see how that plays out once it goes over to the House, but we expect more money to be allocated to schools.
+Also when I see infrastructure bills, it actually plays very well for our strategic focus.
+Healthy buildings, especially in school.
+Sustainability, there's going to be funding in there for things like sustainability for airports.
+That's exactly in our wheelhouse.
+Then intelligence and our ability to use our Abound system for both healthy and sustainable solutions and things like the schools in airports, infrastructure, I think will be a really good opportunity.
+We're encouraged by the infrastructure and the overall stimulus bills.

 Andrew Obin